kaziida24/fractal/README.md

 *Read this in Japanese: [日本語版ガイド](README.ja.md)*

 **Fractal** provides a convenient framework to estimate the fractal dimension of any pattern contained in an image, or any geometry contained in a point cloud using the box counting method.
 This framework is a command-line implementation of the MATLAB implementation found [here](https://www.mathworks.com/matlabcentral/fileexchange/13063-boxcount/content/boxcount/html/demo.html).
-The motivation and background for the development of the code is described on the [project page](https://kaziida24.github.io/fractal).

 ## Table of Contents
 - [Summary](#summary)